 It may be necessary to arrange further tests or follow up to determine the cause of the high blood pressure

 - Having high blood pressure in pregnancy, particularly pre-eclampsia that begins before 34 weeks, means that you have a higher chance of developing high blood pressure in later life.
 We will advise you on further investigations, and lifestyle advice, to help you reduce the risk.

-The maternal clinic is held on Tuesday morning at QMC with Dr Clare Gibbin, Dr Jane Rutherford, Dr Dipa Kapoor and Dr Annette Freyer.
-The City Hospital clinic is held on a Thursday afternoon with Dr Lucy Kean
+The maternal clinic is held on Tuesday morning at QMC and the City Hospital clinic is held on a Thursday afternoon.

-This clinic is at City Hospital on Thursday afternoon and enables women to seek advice from a renal physician and specialist obstetrician at the same time.
+This clinic is at City Hospital on Thursday afternoon and enables people to seek advice from a renal physician and specialist obstetrician at the same time.